Mountains & Glaciers of Southcentral Alaska Photo Tour

 After a late start, our group will have a final edit & critique session returning to Anchorage by 4PM for participants to either catch their return flight home or to the hotel they’ve reserved for their extended stay.

-The Ted Stevens Anchorage International Airport (ANC) is a large airport with many flights a day.
-Most of the airlines make a stop at Seattle (SEA) or Portland (PDX).
+The Ted Stevens Anchorage International Airport (ANC) is a large, visitor-friendly airport with many flights a day.
 Some of the major airlines that service to Anchorage include:

 - Alaska Airlines